junfengl95/Etch-a-Sketch/README.md

 Clone the repository.
 Open the HTML file in a web browser

-If you open from GitHub Pages, click on this url [Etch-a-Sketch](https://junfengl95.github.io/Etch-a-Sketch/sketch.html) to start drawing
+If you open from GitHub Pages, click on the link [Etch-a-Sketch](https://junfengl95.github.io/Etch-a-Sketch/sketch.html) to start drawing